Can competition and camaraderie coexist?

 The sense of tradition is palpable too.
 Although it is young, the Highlands house system already has about it the feeling of history.
 We tell our student leaders that years from now, their successors will look to them as examples and early founders of their houses.
 Every house is handed down a gavel engraved with the name of the house and the year it was established.
 We tell them not to worry if their gavels get a few nicks, because there will be stories associated with each mark that will be handed down over the years.
 Each year, the new house leaders are excited about their positions and carrying the banner forward for their houses.
 Children don’t get many opportunities to be a part of traditions like that anymore.

-House Offices
+House Leadership

+These four offices of House Leadership are appointed by the HLS administration.
 Each house office is held accountable to unique responsibilities by the school staff:

 • The Head of House is chosen by the faculty based on the level of maturity and responsibility each has displayed.
-He or she presides at house meetings and reports directly to the faculty.
+He or she presides at House meetings and reports directly to the faculty.

 Competition in the House System

 The feature of the houses most popular with students is the competitions.
 At Bingley Grammar School in West Yorkshire, England, houses compete on the basis of academics, attendance, and sports.
 Sports competition includes cross country, netball, rugby, and table tennis.
-At Highlands, students compete in academics, community service, and sports, including dodgeball, soccer, ultimate frisbee, kickball, and volleyball.
-They also compete in chess and Latin Scrabble.